 When is the best time to take a day trip to Bruges

 Because of its humid climate, I would say that Belgium can be a rather unfriendly destination at certain times of the year.
 I’ve visited with my mother in the middle of April, and even though all the beautiful colorful flowers were in bloom, the weather was still really cold.

 However, I would still encourage you to plan your trip anytime from April up to November, as long as you take the right clothes with you.
 A good jacket will keep you warm and enjoying all the beauty Bruges had to offer.

 Of course, spending one day in Bruges during summer could prove to be a bit crowded.
-Bruges is, after all, a small village, and it can become packed with people.
+Bruges is, after all, a small village and one of the most beautiful places in Belgium, and it can become packed with people.

 Where to stay in Bruges